Teardown (video game): Music and sound design

-Douglas Holmquist, who had worked on many of Mediocre's games, created Teardown's music and sound design, starting part-time November 2019 before joining full-time in February 2020.
+Douglas Holmquist, who had worked on many of Mediocre's games, created Teardown's music and sound design, starting part-time in November 2019 before joining full-time in February 2020.
 He recorded impact, break, and squeak sounds for the in-game materials, weapon sounds (using a Benelli M4 and Colt M1911), vehicle sounds, and ambience.
-He worked on Foley with sound engineer Mathias Schlegel.
+He cooperated on Foley with the sound engineer Mathias Schlegel.
 During the development, unused sounds Holmquist had created for Smash Hit were used as placeholders.
 He composed and performed the game's soundtrack with Andreas Baw on the drums, Hans Kristian Durán providing vocals for the song "Löckelle", and Håkan Åkesson mastering the songs at Nutid Studio.

 Early access and release

-Gustafsson revealed the game as Teardown on 1 October 2019.
+Gustafsson established the company Tuxedo Labs in Malmö in 2019.
+On 1 October 2019, he revealed the game as Teardown.
 The announcement was coupled with the release of a walkthrough video, a website, and a preparatory Steam storefront page.
 Later development updates shared by Gustafsson documented dynamic weather, further vehicles and levels, and other content being added.
-The game's online presence grew its pre-release popularity substantially and he thus chose to not use any traditional marketing techniques.
-Gustafsson formally founded Tuxedo Labs in Malmö in 2019.
+The game's online presence grew its pre-release popularity substantially, and Gustafsson thus chose to not use any traditional marketing techniques.
 Another trailer showcased Teardown during Gamescom: Opening Night Live in August 2020.
-Gustafsson planned to release the game as a Steam Early Access title for Windows later in 2020.
-He made it available as such via Steam on 29 October 2020.
+Gustafsson released an early version of the game via Steam Early Access on 29 October 2020.
 By this time, the development team comprised Gustafsson, Bengtsson, and five contractors.
 They later brought on John Kearney as Teardown's art director.
 The early access phase was to last approximately one year, subject to change depending on player feedback, to allow for the addition of more content.
-The initial release included one half of the game, Part 1, with the second in development by January 2021.
-Part 2, released on 2 December 2021, added further missions and tools, as well as enemy robots.
+The initial release included one half of the campaign, dubbed Part 1.
+Part 2, released on 2 December 2021, added further missions and tools, enemy robots, and tornadoes.
 The completed game was released on 21 April 2022.
-The trailer announcing this release date, published earlier that month, compiled the updates made during the early access phase.
+The trailer announcing the release date, published earlier that month, highlighted the updates made during the early access phase.